JillzTom/vuejs-favorite/README.md

-# vuejs-rating
+# vuejs-favorite
-A simple star rating system using component in Vue.js
+A simple favoriting system using component in Vue.js